lbl-srg/obc/specification/source/example.rst

 *VAV 2A2-21232* of the Sequences of Operation for Common HVAC Systems :cite:`ASHRAESeq2006:1`.
 In this control sequence, the
-supply fan speed is regulated based on the duct static pressure.
+supply fan speed is modulated to maintain a duct static pressure setpoint.
-The duct static pressure is adjusted so that at least one VAV damper is 90% open.
+The duct static pressure setpoint is adjusted so that at least one VAV damper is 90% open.
 The economizer dampers
 are modulated to track the setpoint for the mixed air dry bulb temperature.